ElisabethCheston/KidsCooking/README.md

 **Parent goals:**
 As a parent I want:
-* the recipes to state any common allergies, to prevent breakouts.
-* the recipes to inform if help with stove or oven is needed, so my child know when to ask for help if needed.
+* the recipes to inform if spcial material (stove, oven, microwave, etc) is needed, so my child know when to ask for my help.
 * the only communication possible is through posts that are public, to prevent unsupervised contact with predators or bad influences.

 **Registered user goals**